 “Vapor control device” means destructive or non-destructive equipment used to control emissions.

-“Vapor control efficiency” means the ability of a vapor control device to control emissions, expressed as a percentage, which can be estimated by calculation or by measuring the total hydrocarbon concentration or mass flow rate at the inlet and outlet of the vapor control device.
+“Vapor control efficiency” means the ability of a vapor control device to control emissions, expressed as a percentage, which can be determined by following the requirements in Appendix F.

 “Vent or venting” means the intentional or automatic release of natural gas into the atmosphere from components, equipment, or activities described in this subarticle.